Cost and Taxes

-What is the current cost of buying a house at Costa del Sol or elsewhere in Spain?
+If you’re looking to buy a property in Spain, there are many questions you need to be answered.
+What is the cost of buying a house in the Costa del Sol?
 What do I have to expect in fixed expenses?
 What does it cost to sell?

 In Spain, there is one important aspect of the cost of buying a house you should never forget: taxes are so-called “Bringschulden”: this German term describes a payment you won’t necessarily be asked to pay, but you still have to arrange to pay on time yourself.
 If you don’t, your property might be used to guarantee payment (=embargo), with additional charges.

 Here a short summary of the cost of buying a house:

 IRPF = income tax, on the sheer profit, calculated between purchase price and sale price.
 To be paid by the real estate seller.

 Transmisiones: conveyance tax, 8% of the purchase price, to be paid by the real estate buyer.

 Plusvalía municipal: non-transparent calculation method.
 To be paid by the real estate seller.

 IBI = property tax, annual payment, to be paid by the property owner.

 All other expenses are maintenance costs and community.

 Impuesto de no residentes: 24% of the IBI, always to be paid on the 31st of December each year.
 Only for non-residents (people who live in Spain less than half a year).